uikit/uikit-site/docs/pages/notification.md

 ## Accessibility

-The Notification component sets the appropriate WAI-ARIA role.
+The Notification component automatically sets the appropriate WAI-ARIA role, states and properties.

-- The notification element has the `alert` role.
+- The *notification* has the `alert` role.